Priest Holmes: Baltimore Ravens

 After graduating from college, he joined Baltimore Ravens as an undrafted free agent in 1997.
 Holmes spent his entire rookie season behind Bam Morris, Earnest Byner, and Jay Graham as the team’s fourth-string running back.
 On September 24, 1997, Holmes made his professional regular season debut as part of the special teams unit during a 38–10 victory at the Tennessee Oilers in Week 4.
 He appeared in seven games as a rookie in 1997.

 During training camp in 1998, Holmes competed to be the starting running back after the departures of Morris and Byner.
 Head coach Ted Marchibroda named Holmes the third running back on the depth chart to begin the regular season, behind Errict Rhett and Graham.

 In the 1998 season with the Ravens, Holmes rushed for over 1,000 yards (leading the team in rushing) including one 200-plus yard game, the highest single game total of the season.
 In the 1999 season, he appeared in nine games and started four.
 He finished with 89 carries for 506 rushing yards and one rushing touchdown to go along with 13 receptions for 104 receiving yards and one receiving touchdown.

 In the 2000 season, he was supplanted as a starter by rookie running back Jamal Lewis.
-The Ravens won Super Bowl XXXV with Holmes as their second string halfback.
+The Ravens won Super Bowl XXXV 34–7 over the New York Giants with Holmes as their second string halfback.